alda-lang/alda/doc/scores-and-parts.md

   foo: a b > c
   ```

-- You cannot reassign a nickname to another instance.
+- You cannot reassign an alias to another instance.

   ```
   # ERROR